 Instructions

-- Melt the butter in a 10-inch skillet over medium heat.
+- Melt 2 tablespoons of butter in a 10-inch skillet over medium heat.
 Add the sliced onions (the pan will be very full).
-Cook the onions, stirring them occasionally, for about an hour or until they have turned a light golden-blonde colored.
+Cook the onions, stirring them occasionally, for about an hour or until they have turned a light golden-blonde color.
 At this point, turn the heat to medium-low and keep cooking them, stirring occasionally, until they are soft and a deep golden brown in color, approximately 30 to 40 minutes longer.

-- Once the onions are ready and you’ve removed them from the pan, add the olive oil to that same pan.
+- Once the onions are ready, remove them from the pan.
+Add the olive oil to that same pan.
 Heat it over medium heat.
 Place the meatballs in a single layer and cook them until they are browned on all sides.
 Transfer them to a clean plate.

-- In the same skillet, melt the butter over medium heat.
+- In the same skillet, melt 2 tablespoons of butter over medium heat.
 Add the flour and whisk it with the butter until combined.
 Add about a 1/2 cup of the chicken stock and, whisking continuously, combine it with the butter and flour.
-As you whisk you should be scraping up any browned bits off the bottom of the pan.
+As you whisk, scrape up any browned bits off the bottom of the pan.

 Nutrition